kouenYoung/assign2.github.io/django-app/readme.md

 Go to the admin page at: http://127.0.0.1:8000/admin/

+Use the following credentials to login in:
+- Username: Admin
+- Password: Djangoadmin0

 # For Adding Users:
 1. Go the 'Userss' section under 'MUSIC APP'
 2. To add a new user, click 'ADD USERS'